starlitnightsky/SalesAPE-test/README.md

 ## Architecture

-The application follows a modern microservices architecture:
+The application follows a modern microservices architecture with AI integration:

 ### Frontend

 - React with TypeScript
 - Component-based architecture
 - Service layer for API communication
+- AI analysis display component
 - Responsive design with CSS variables
 - Unit tests with Jest